amckennafoster/nbidata/docs/curation/curation.md

 ## Filling Out the Metadata Form
-The NBI Wrangler submits metadata related to the report and dataset to NBI via the **Metadata Form**.
+The NBI Wrangler submits metadata related to the report and dataset to NBI via the Metadata Form.
 The fields are set up to match what is available on Zenodo.
 Once a year, the NBI Uploader (the committee member responsible for uploading to Zenodo) will use the information entered into the Metadata Form to fill in values on Zenodo.

 #### Upload Type
 Choose the upload type from the dropdown list.
 If the upload will include both a report and a dataset, use dataset.